llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

 reported.
 Reports should always be submitted against current LLVM ``main``, not a released version.

+If possible, provide information on when an issue was introduced (e.g. by checking older versions on godbolt).
+A regression from the last LLVM release has higher priority than an issue that existed for decades.

 The remaining guidelines depend on the type of issue the fuzzer detects.

 **For miscompilations:** These issues are usually detected by looking for